projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

       Boot000D* INTEL SSDPEKKW256G8 : PART 0 : Boot Drive	BBS(HD,,0x0)..BO
       Boot000E* UEFI : INTEL SSDPEKKW256G8 : PART 0 : OS Bootloader	PciRoot(0x0)/Pci(0x1d,0x0)/Pci(0x0,0x0)/NVMe(0x1,00-00-00-00-00-00-00-00)/HD(1,GPT,8aa992f8-8149-4f6b-8b64-503998c776c1,0x800,0x47000)..BO

-   .. note:: Ensure the ACRN is the first boot order, or you may use ``efibootmgr -o 1`` command to move it
+   .. note:: Ensure the ACRN is first in the boot order, or you may use ``efibootmgr -o 1`` command to move it
-      to the first order.
+      to the first position.

    .. note:: If you need to enable the serial port, run the following command before reboot: